Trace and Index of Dirac-Schr\"odinger Operators on Open Space with Operator Potentials: Introduction

-With this perspective, trace formula (\ref{introeq1}), and especially its limit $t\to\infty$, are in analogy to (\ref{introeq7}), similar to the spirit of generalizations developed by Pushniski in the one dimensional case for the "Index=Spectral Flow"-Theorem, especially if Fredholmness conditions are dropped.
+With this perspective, the principal trace formula (\ref{introeq1}) stands in analogy to (\ref{introeq7}), similar in spirit to the generalizations developed by Pushniski in the one dimensional case for the "Index=Spectral Flow"-Theorem, especially if one no longer requires $D$ to be Fredholm.